zeux/meshoptimizer/README.md

     target_index_count, target_error, /* options= */ meshopt_SimplifyPermissive, &lod_error));
 ```

 To maintain appearance, it's highly recommended to use this option together with attribute-aware simplification, as shown above, as it allows the simplifier to maintain attribute appearance.
-Additionally, in this mode it is often desireable to selectively preserve certain attribute seams, such as UV seams or sharp creases.
-This can be achieved by using the `vertex_lock` array with bit 1 (bit mask `0x02`) set for individual vertices to protect specific discontinuities.
+Additionally, in this mode it is often desirable to selectively preserve certain attribute seams, such as UV seams or sharp creases.
+This can be achieved by using the `vertex_lock` array with flag `meshopt_SimplifyVertex_Protect` set for individual vertices to protect specific discontinuities.
 To create this array, you can use `meshopt_generatePositionRemap` to create a mapping table for vertices with identical positions, and then compare each vertex to the remapped vertex to determine which attributes are different:

 ```c++
 std::vector<unsigned int> remap(vertices.size());